Australia and Oceania Ecotourism

 Landscape in Australia

-Australia features a wide range of landscapes, from the vast red deserts of the Outback to lush tropical rainforests in the northeast.
-Coastal regions offer white-sand beaches and dramatic cliffs, while the Great Barrier Reef showcases vibrant marine ecosystems.
-The southeast hosts alpine mountains with snow in winter.
-Inland areas are covered in bushland, eucalyptus forests, and arid plains.
-They create a unique and diverse natural environment.
+Australia features red deserts in the Outback and lush tropical rainforests in the northeast.
+Coastal regions offer white-sand beaches and dramatic cliffs.
+The Great Barrier Reef showcases vibrant marine ecosystems.
+Alpine mountains in the southeast receive snow in winter.
+Inland bushland, eucalyptus forests, and arid plains create a diverse natural environment.

 Flora and Fauna in Australia